Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 My third Mercedes Sprinter Van is a 170″ 4×4 2500 cargo van with upgraded tires, wheels, and suspension.
 Photo by Outside Van

-My third Sprinter Van is high roof cargo 2500 170″ wheelbase, again the same as my last van.
+I also chose the high roof cargo 2500 170″ wheelbase again.
 The 170″ gives us plenty of room to live comfortably for 6-8 months at a time, and store all of our gear without feeling cramped with two dogs.
-I’ve written a comparison of the 144″ vs 170″ wheelbase and the pros and cons of the different van chassis if you’re trying to figure out what vehicle is right for your van conversion.

 DOT Approved seat with seatbelt provides a third passenger seat in a Sprinter camper van.